dohn-joh/keycaps/README.md

 Currently only has mx compatibility, but the source file can easily be edited to support choc or other switches.

 # Cylindrical Low Profile Choc v2
 Thumb: a cross between CS T1 and MCC.
-Slight concavity for homing thumbs with an asymmetrical shape optimized for comfortable horizontal thumb combos.
+Slight concavity for homing thumbs with an asymmetrical shape designed for horizontal thumb combo comfort.
 Currently choc v2/lofree/mx compatible.